INTRODUCTION

 Approach

 To understand why the workflow was failing, I ran a mixed method study that combined contextual inquiry and shadowing, one to one interviews, affinity mapping, persona development, journey mapping, time on task benchmarking.
-The aim was to move from anecdotal complaints to structured insight that could drive design and technical decisions.

 Shadowing